 Following are the main components of a cyclotron

 When the electrodes are powered on, positive or negative charged particles start emanating from them.
 The charges are propelled at a speed proportional to the magnitude of input voltage.
+Due to the effect of electric and magnetic fields, the charged particles are subjected to Lorentz force as well as a centripetal force which push them outward in a circular path, gradually increasing in radius until they reach the periphery of the vacuum chamber where they can be utilized as an output.

 The accelerated particles can be made to collide on a target to observe secondary emissions for analysis in nuclear and particle physics.
 Alternatively they can be channelled into a beam for applications like therapeutic radiation for destroying malignant tumours.